 Teaching Your Kids to Take Care of Their Teeth

-Making the transition from taking care of your child’s teeth to teaching them to manage this on their own is a challenge many parents face.
-Make this transition more easily with these tips to ensure your child’s teeth will remain healthy and free of cavities.
+Making the transition from taking care of your child’s teeth to teaching them to manage their own oral hygiene is a challenge many parents face.
+Make this transition easier with these tips to ensure your child’s teeth will remain healthy and free of cavities.

 The Right Age